Wealthify doesn't support your browser

 Once found, you’ll then need to check a few things before going ahead with pension consolidation, including:

-Fees: At Wealthify, there’s one low annual management fee of 0.6%.
+Fees: At Wealthify, SIPP balances up to £100,000 have one annual management fee of 0.6%, and any portion thereafter is charged at a lower 0.3% fee.
 When considering consolidation, please understand how your current fees compare with ours.

 Benefits: It’s important to check that you won't lose features such as loyalty bonuses.